-The EPCIA Student Award (hereinafter referred to as the “Award” ) is presented by the EPCIA, the European Passive Components Industry Association, in cooperation with ECPE European Center for Power Electronics e.V., hereinafter referred to as the “Organiser”.
+The EPCIA Student Award (hereinafter referred to as the “Award” ) is presented by the EPCIA, the European Passive Components Industry Association, in cooperation with ECPE European Center for Power Electronics e.V. and the European Passive Components Institute (EPCI), hereinafter referred to as the “Organiser”.
 The participation in and the granting of the Award are subject exclusively to the following provisions:

 Passive components – like capacitors, resistors, inductors or filters – are crucial to make the (electronics) world “go round”.
 There is no semiconductor component and no electronic circuitry which can work properly without passive components.